roym899/abandoned_bag_detection/README.md

 ### Training and Dataset fusion
-For training one first has to download [MS COCO](http://cocodataset.org/#home) and [ADE20K](https://groups.csail.mit.edu/vision/datasets/ADE20K/).
+For the training one first has to download [MS COCO](http://cocodataset.org/#home) and [ADE20K](https://groups.csail.mit.edu/vision/datasets/ADE20K/).
 For MS COCO you will need the 2017 train and val images, and the 2017 annotations.
-This are found on [the MS COCO downloads page.](http://cocodataset.org/#download) Note that the data is more than 20 Gb so you might want to use `gsutil rsync` as suggested in the downloads page.
-The ADE20K dataset is packaged all into one zip-file of around ~4 Gb.
+This are found on [the MS COCO downloads page.](http://cocodataset.org/#download) Note that the data is more than 20 GB so you might want to use `gsutil rsync` as suggested in the downloads page.
+The ADE20K dataset is packaged all into one zip-file of around ~4 GB.

 All scripts assume the dataset to be in abandoned_bag_detection/datasets/.
 After downloading and extracting the datasets the folder structure should look like this:
 ```